vseventer/markmyjourney/content/blog/20170219-san-giovannis-castle-of-kotor.md

 {{< photo "IMG_7754.JPG" >}}

 About halfway up the mountain you can pause at the Church of Our Lady of Remedy.
-This Roman Catholic Church was built in 1518, and only reachable on foot.
+This Roman Catholic Church was built in 1518, and is only reachable on foot.

 {{< photo "IMG_7769.JPG" >}}